Alejogb1/job-board/blog-data/how-to-use-jsonapi-serializer-to-hide-the-id-of-a-model.md

 id: "how-to-use-jsonapi-serializer-to-hide-the-id-of-a-model"
 ---

-alright, so you're looking to ditch the `id` field when serializing your models with `jsonapi-serializer`, right? i've been there, staring blankly at json payloads wondering why that pesky identifier is always hanging around. it's actually pretty common and i've run into this exact problem multiple times over the years working with various apis. let me share my experiences and the solutions i've found.
+, so you're looking to ditch the `id` field when serializing your models with `jsonapi-serializer`, right? i've been there, staring blankly at json payloads wondering why that pesky identifier is always hanging around. it's actually pretty common and i've run into this exact problem multiple times over the years working with various apis. let me share my experiences and the solutions i've found.

-first up, why would someone even *want* to hide the `id`? often, when you're building an api, the `id` is really an internal implementation detail. it might be perfectly relevant to your database, but to the client consuming the api, it might be meaningless or even a security concern to expose. sometimes it's simply unnecessary noise. the client might be using a different identifier or even a unique composite key. in other words, when doing microservices the entity identification may not be needed or useful between services. i remember this one project, a real mess, where we were exposing our internal `id`s directly to a client that was then trying to interpret them as unique keys on their side. it was a debugging nightmare, and taught me a valuable lesson: never assume that your internal structure is what the client needs or expects. since that fiasco i became super deliberate about what i expose through the api.
+first up, why would someone even _want_ to hide the `id`? often, when you're building an api, the `id` is really an internal implementation detail. it might be perfectly relevant to your database, but to the client consuming the api, it might be meaningless or even a security concern to expose. sometimes it's simply unnecessary noise. the client might be using a different identifier or even a unique composite key. in other words, when doing microservices the entity identification may not be needed or useful between services. i remember this one project, a real mess, where we were exposing our internal `id`s directly to a client that was then trying to interpret them as unique keys on their side. it was a debugging nightmare, and taught me a valuable lesson: never assume that your internal structure is what the client needs or expects. since that fiasco i became super deliberate about what i expose through the api.

 now, `jsonapi-serializer` is great because it provides a decent level of customization which lets us fine-tune this exactly. the trick here isn’t about totally removing the `id` from the underlying model (which you shouldn't), but rather controlling its visibility during serialization.

-the most straightforward way to accomplish this is through the `attributes` option, or more precisely, what we choose *not* to include in it. by default, `jsonapi-serializer` will try to grab all attributes and the `id` for output unless you specify what should appear explicitly. we can leverage this to our advantage.
+the most straightforward way to accomplish this is through the `attributes` option, or more precisely, what we choose _not_ to include in it. by default, `jsonapi-serializer` will try to grab all attributes and the `id` for output unless you specify what should appear explicitly. we can leverage this to our advantage.

 here’s an example using ruby which is something i'm used to: